 On the other hand, a Whole30 is another kind of restriction (of certain foods rather than calories), and for some people, it can lead to intense cravings to binge and reactivate some dormant eating disordered behavior.

 A way of eating that keeps you healthy, provides all the nutrition you need, and overall helps you think less about food and body image is likely the healthiest diet for you, but it’s very important to know yourself before you embark on one of these programs.
 If you have a history of a serious eating disorder, I wouldn’t do major dietary change without knowing you have a trusted counselor in your corner.”

-So how do you know whether the Whole30 is right for you?
-First, ask your eating disorder counselor—and if you don’t have one, please seek one out right away.
-It is imperative that you and your counselor have a plan before you embark upon a program like the Whole30—what you’ll do if you start feeling triggered, how you might modify the plan to obtain most of the benefits while staying mentally healthy, and what you should do next if you have to drop the program altogether.
-Please don’t try to go this alone, it’s just too risky.
+It is imperative that you and your therapist have a plan before you embark upon a program like the Whole30—what you’ll do if you start feeling triggered, how you might modify the plan to obtain most of the benefits while staying mentally healthy, and what you should do next if you have to drop the program altogether.

 Got a question for Melissa?
 Submit it using this handy form.

 Remember, we aren’t answering questions about the Whole30 rules via this column (use the forum!), nor are we able to offer you specific advice about your medical issue, health condition, or body composition.